How Effective Are They? Exploring Large Language Model Based Fuzz Driver Generation: Conclusion

 \section{Conclusion}

-\revision{ Our study centers around fundamental issues of LLM-based fuzz driver generation's effectiveness.
-To do that, we designed six prompt strategies, extensively evaluated them on different models and temperatures.
-The insights are three-fold: \ding{182} LLM-based generation has promising potential but also faces challenges towards high practicality; \ding{183} the fundamental challenge roots in tackling the API-specific usage particulars while three key beneficial designs for prompting are identified and analyzed; \ding{184} the LLM-generated drivers can provide comparable fuzzing outcomes as the industrial used ones.
-However, larges spaces for further improvements still exist.
-Our insights have been applied in industrial practical fuzz driver generation. } \compactline
+\revision{ Our study centers around answering fundamental issues of LLM-based fuzz driver generation's effectiveness.
+To do that, we designed a dataset and six prompt strategies, and did extensive evaluation on different models and temperatures.
+Our study not only established the basic understanding on this direction but also indicates the potential future improvements.
+Furthermore, our insights have been applied into industrial practical fuzz driver generation platform. } \compactline